 If cancer cells are found at the edge of the removed tissue (an ‘involved’ or ‘positive’ margin), there is a greater chance of the cancer returning.
 You may need more tissue removed (re-excision or wider excision), or your doctor may recommend you have a mastectomy.

-After breast conserving surgery, radiotherapy to the whole breast is usually recommended to destroy any undetected cancer cells that may be left in the breast or armpit, and to keep the cancer from coming back (recurrence).
-For some women, radiotherapy may not be required.
+After breast conserving surgery, radiation therapy to the whole breast is usually recommended to destroy any undetected cancer cells that may be left in the breast or armpit, and to keep the cancer from coming back (recurrence).
+For some women, radiation therapy may not be required.

 Some women also need chemotherapy, targeted therapy or hormone therapy.

 Surgery to remove the whole breast is called a mastectomy.
 You may be offered a mastectomy if:

 - there is cancer in more than one area of the breast